Thursday, December 8, 2016

 John Chapin

 The Chapin family is believed to have come to America about 1638, landed at Boston and settled in Roxbury.
 Samuel Chapin was born in Paignton, Devon, England and was baptized on October 8, 1598 at Saint John the Baptist Church.
 He was the fourth of five children of John Chapin (b.1566? d.1600) and Phillipa Easton (b.1569? d.1615) both of Paignton.
 There other children were: Joane, Phillipe, Thomas and Margaret.
-Phillipa Easton was the daughter of Henry Easton and Joan Cliffe.
+Phillipa Easton was the daughter of Henry Easton and Joan Clieffe.

 Saint John the Baptist Church, Paignton, Devon, England